CS-433/cs-433-project-2-deepnettonepanettone/README.md

 in src/model/ you can find the most succeful models

 * best model for GVA with the model by Patient :
-* best model for GVA with the model by Position :
+* best model for GVA with the model by Position : MPO_GVA_best/

 * best model for POA with the model by Patient :
-* best model for POA with the model by Position :
+* best model for POA with the model by Position : MPO_POA_best/

 You can also find all the saved models we used for the paper in this model/ folder

-## Run the best model
+## Run the best models

 > you can adapt the all notebooks with the model weights you are curious to test